-PHL 313 EPISTEMOLOGY
+PHL 313 EPISTEMOLOGY Four credit hours

 A philosophical examination of the nature, extent, and bases of knowledge.
 This course will include topics such as the justification of claims to knowledge, the relation between knowing and believing, the problem of certainty, and the nature of truth.
 May be offered less frequently than once a year.